LamivudineBrand Name: Epivir Other Names: 3TC Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 - If you are allergic to lamivudine or any other medicines.

-- If you have or have had liver problems, including HBV or HCV infection.
+- If you have or have had liver problems, including hepatitis B virus infection (HBV) or (HCV).

 - If you have any other medical conditions.

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking lamivudine.
+Do not breastfeed if you have HIV or are taking lamivudine.

 How should I take lamivudine?

-Lamivudine comes in the following forms and strengths:
+Lamivudine (brand name: Epivir) comes in the following forms and strengths:

 Take lamivudine according to your health care provider’s instructions.

-Always take lamivudine in combination with other anti-HIV medicines.
+Always take lamivudine in combination with other HIV medicines.

-If you take too much lamivudine, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much lamivudine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-For more information on how to take lamivudine, see the FDA drug label from DailyMed.
-(DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)
+For more information on how to take lamivudine, see the FDA drug label.

 What should I do if I forget a dose?